ontowhee/django-local-test/notes/ticket-25243.md

 ### 2026-07-12
 - Left a comment asking if this should be closed as "worksforme" or proceed with adding regressions test as provided in existing PR.

+### 2026-07-13
+- Jacob Walls: "we generally add meaningful regression tests when we find accidentally fixed tickets, so +1 for keeping the PR"